About the course

 School Direct (training route) trainee teachers will have one mainstream primary school placement (likely to be 6 weeks) at a local school that we have strong links with.
-This is in term autumn 2.
+This is usually in term autumn 2 or spring 1.

 There is an AES placement which is a week long and will be in another local school.